pdeschen/wuff-wiki/Default-manifest.md

 Each time Wuff processes an OSGi-bundle[1], it generates an OSGi manifest.
-As input for manifest generation, it uses various project properties: version, name, dependencies, classpath etc. The generated manifest does not pollute program sources: it is generated as a temporary file in "build" folder.
-Wuff instructs gradle Jar task to include the generated OSGi manifest into JAR-file.
+It uses various project properties - version, name, dependencies, classpath etc. - as input for manifest generation.
+The generated manifest does not pollute program sources: it is generated as a temporary file in buildDir.
+Wuff instructs gradle Jar task to include the generated OSGi manifest into the resulting JAR-file.

 When the programmer gives no additional instructions on OSGi-manifest generation, the generated OSGi manifest is called **default manifest**.